michaeloneill/SoftmaxCpp/README.txt

-The source code files in miniProject1Softmax.tar.gz relate to the softmax classifier model in the mini-project report "Linear classification models applied to the classification of hand-written digits".
+The modules here relate to the softmax classifier model in my mini-project report "Linear classification models applied to the classification of hand-written digits", submitted towards the degree of MPhil in Scientific Computing and Machine Learning, University of Cambridge.

 The MNIST data files should be downloaded from http://cis.jhu.edu/~sachin/digit/digit.html and organised by digit into a folder MNISTdata, with MNISTdata/data0 corresponding to digit 0 etc. all the way up to digit 9.

 The project uses the c++ armadillo linear algebra library.
 The included Makefile has the required linker flags to this library for running the code on the LSC computers.

+Before compiling:

-The results relating to the softmax classifier in the aforementioned report can be re-produced by varying the parameters in main.C, which have been labelled with self-explanatory names.
+Set the tunable parameters in main.C to generate results for a specific test case.
+These parameters have been labelled with self-explanatory names.

 To compile the program: